praekelt/seed-auth-api/docs/http_api.rst

     Archive an organization.
 The organization will by default no longer be shown when :ref:`listing organizations <organizations-list>`, the
-    organization's teams will no longer be shown when :ref:`listing teams
-    <teams-list>`, and any permissions associated with the organization's teams
-    will no longer take effect when checking whether a user has permission to perform an action.
+    organization's teams will by default no longer be shown when :ref:`listing teams <teams-list>`, and any permissions associated with the organization's teams will no longer take effect when checking whether a user has permission to perform an action.

     Archiving can be reversed by setting ``archived`` to ``true`` when :ref:`updating <organizations-update>` an organization.